 Specialist To Visit

-A general practitioner can evaluate the symptoms and start the treatment.
+A general physician can evaluate the symptoms, and start the treatment.
 He can further refer to other doctors for assessment depending upon the organ affected.

-• Genitourinary (GU) medical oncologist: They are doctors dedicated to the treatment, research, and prevention of genitourinary cancers of the prostate, bladder, and kidney.
+A genitourinary (GU) medical oncologist helps in the treatment, research, and prevention of genitourinary cancers of the prostate, bladder,and kidney.

 Treatment Of Kidney Cancer